KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 ### 6. Accessing the tokens (if applicable)

 See OpenID Connect specification.
-TODO: Describe how token endpoint is read dynamically from response.
+Token endpoint URI is taken from the `token_uri` parameter contained in the response.

 ### 7. Verification of user's identity